 Many people experience digestive issues when they start a ketogenic diet.
 Early side effects can include diarrhea, constipation, belching, and acid reflux.

-When you first start keto, your gut biome is changing, and high-fat meals demand a lot of lipase and bile.
+When you first start keto, your gut biome changes, and high-fat meals demand a lot of lipase and bile.
 P3OM, one of our probiotic products, can help alleviate the issue.

-Stomach acid is also crucial for overall digestion and to stimulate your natural bile flow.
+Stomach acid is also crucial for digestion and stimulating natural bile flow.
 If you have heartburn and belching, HCL Breakthrough can help you with this.

-A large high-carb refeed meal after a fast or doing keto for a while can be a shock to your digestive system.
+A large high-carb refeed meal after a fast or doing keto for a while can shock your digestive system.
 The best keto supplements, such as MassZymes, are designed to maximize nutrient assimilation and refeeding benefits from these meals.
-Whereas, Gluten Guardian is best to help with high-carb and gluten-containing meals like pizza, pasta, and bread.
+Whereas Gluten Guardian is best to help with high-carb and gluten-containing meals like pizza, pasta, and bread.
 Blood Sugar Breakthrough will help manage your blood sugar and drive glucose into the muscles.

 - Minimize inflammation

 - Don’t rely on A1 dairy for your fat intake

 - Support your microbiome and gut barrier —Biome Breakthrough contains IgYmax and a synergistic blend of probiotics, prebiotics, and collagen.
 It effectively reduces bad bacteria and improves the colonization of good bacteria.
 It also helps promote a healthy gut barrier

 - Add salt and minerals